thainamariani/refactoring-dataset/README.md

 # refactoring-dataset
 This dataset has information about 26051 .java classes before and after refactoring applications.

 This dataset is composed of five .csv files.
-All files have 26052 rows where the first row is the header and the next 26051 are classes which are in the same order in all files.
+Each file has 26052 rows: header plus 26051 classes which are in the same order in all files.
 See wiki for more details.